 2. Thomas Lee Dillon

-Thomas was born on the 9th July 1950 in Canton, Ohio.
+Thomas was born on the 9 July 1950 in Canton, Ohio.
 Little is known of his childhood.
-He had a wife and son and according to records had a college education.
+He had a wife and son, and according to records a college education.
 For twelve years he worked for the Canton Waterworks as a draftsman and was a good sniper and hunter.

-Why he committed the murders is unknown, he just drove around in his pick up and chose random people enjoying the outdoors.
+Why he committed the murders is unknown, he just drove around with his pick up and chose random people enjoying the outdoors.

-The killings started on the 1st of April 1989, when he shot Donald Wellington in a park while he was jogging.
+The first victims Donald Wellington, Jamie Paxton and Kevin Loring – The killings started on the 1st of April 1989, when he shot Donald Wellington jogging in the park.
 Two other victims Jamie Paxton and Kevin Loring were shot while they were hunting.

-Ten days after the FBI joined the operation he killed his last victim Gary Bradley while he was fishing.
+Fifth and final victim Gary Bradley – Ten days after the FBI joined the operation he killed his last victim Gary Bradley while fishing.
 One of his friends recognized Lee from a profile the FBI released and identified him as a possible suspect and Gary was put under surveillance.

 November 27, 1992, he was arrested on a weapons charge for illegally owning a silencer.
 The police found the gun dealer who sold the rifle to him and the bullets were a match to the murders.